Niharika-Mohapatra/Stroop-Test/README.md

 ## Overview
 Participants were shown words naming colors, either:

-Congruent: word and ink color match (e.g., “Red” in red ink)
+Congruent: word and ink colour match (e.g., “Red” in red ink)

-Incongruent: word and ink color mismatch (e.g., “Blue” in green ink)
+Incongruent: word and ink colour mismatch (e.g., “Blue” in green ink)

-They were asked to identify the color of the ink, not read the word.
+They were asked to identify the colour of the ink, not read the word.
 The reaction times for each trial were recorded and analyzed to measure interference effects.